yi-yvonne-yu/5544/Lab2/README.md

 <!-- Tooltips display the exact date, temperature, and uncertainty when hovering over points.
 Axes and gridlines help interpret values clearly. -->

 ---
 ## Extra Credit (+5%)

-I added an **optional background image** (e.g., a semi-transparent world map) to **Chart 1**.
-This image provides geographic context, reminding viewers that the data represent global land temperatures.
-However, if the image is too saturated, it can distract from the scatterplot marks.
-To avoid this, I kept the background semi-transparent so that the data remain visually dominant.

----

-## How to Run
-1. Place `index.html` and `GlobalTemperatures.json` in the same folder.
-2. Run a local server (needed because browsers block local JSON loads):
-   - **Python 3:**
-     ```bash
-     python -m http.server 8000
-     ```
-     Then open [http://localhost:8000/index.html](http://localhost:8000/index.html) in your browser.
-3. Interact with the scatterplots: hover over points to see exact values.

----
-## Extra Credit (+5%)

 ### Why it helps